 Planning Tips - Moeraki Boulders New Zealand

-Before I share more pictures of the amazing boulders, here are some practical information to plan your visit to the boulders.
+Before I share more pictures of the amazing boulders (one of the best places in South Island - see my list), here are some practical information to plan your visit to the boulders.

 Moeraki Boulders Location